 A rigorous but supportive environment, inspired by the generous masterclasses of Franz Liszt.

-It’s a platform for you to learn from the world’s leading artists and teachers, to perfect your recital and competition repertoire, and to have a quiet, beautiful place to apply all that you’re learning at the keyboard.
+It’s a platform for you to perfect your recital and competition repertoire, and to have a quiet, beautiful place to apply all that you’re learning at the keyboard.

-There are meals and gatherings with the faculty.
+In addition to classes and recitals, there are gatherings with the faculty.

 A general openness is fostered in an exceptionally supportive environment.

-Awadagin brings some of the best and brightest students together with the world’s best artist-teachers.
-Because of his strong belief in educating and lifting up talented young pianists, this festival is free.
+We are inspired by the level of talent this festival attracts.
+Because of my strong belief in educating and lifting up talented young pianists, this festival is free.

 The remarkably generous donors at the Art of the Piano Foundation are making this possible, so all you have to worry about is showing up and playing your best.

 I look forward to hearing your audition.